Find Grad Schools

 2 Yearly Graduations

 North Carolina State University is the 4th most popular school in the nation for students seeking a doctor's degree in agricultural public services.
+Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to agricultural public services majors at NC State.
+During the most recent year for which we have data, 2 people received their doctor's degree in agricultural public services from NC State.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #4